asanchezmanas/sampelit/docs/technical/frontend_architecture.md

-# Samplit Frontend Architecture & Interaction Guide
+# Sampelit Frontend Architecture & Interaction Guide

 > [!IMPORTANT]
-> This guide defines the "State of the Art" frontend patterns for Samplit.
+> This guide defines the "State of the Art" frontend patterns for Sampelit.
 It leverages **Alpine.js** for reactivity and **Tailwind CSS** for styling, orchestrated by a custom Vanilla JS core.

 ## 1. High-Level Architecture